 Born in Argentina 1971, made Aliyah with his family in 1976 at the age of 5.
 Mr. Stelzer is married with 6 children.

-Yechazekel holds a Masters of Science in Development Studies & Conflict Resolution from the London School of Economics (LSE) (1995-96).
+Yechezkel holds a Masters of Science in Development Studies & Conflict Resolution from the London School of Economics (LSE) (1995-96).
 Other education includes A B.A. in Psychology and Economics- McGill University, Montreal (1989-93).
-Yechazekel studied at the One Year Program – Hebrew University of Jerusalem (1991-92).
+Yechezkel studied at the One Year Program – Hebrew University of Jerusalem (1991-92).
 Mr. Stelzer has received Rabbinical Ordination – Sadigura Rabbinical Courts, Jerusalem (2000).
-Yechazekel was also awarded a Life Coaching Certification from The International Association of Torah Based Life Coaches, Israel (2006).
+Yechezkel was also awarded a Life Coaching Certification from The International Association of Torah Based Life Coaches, Israel (2006).
 Mr. Stelzer is also a Certified Facilitator of “The Work” of Byron Katie, BKI, Ojai, California (2009).

 Military Service - Behavioral Sciences Department (ממד”ה), IDF – served as psychology officer dealing with suicides in the army (1994-95).
 Reserve duty in same unit (1995-2005).